 Stay up to date with coronavirus campus information.

-For Students & Employees: Self-administered testing is available on site at the main campus, downtown Health Sciences campus and Tehama campus.
-Please log in to the Shasta Portal to make an appointment (via "Schedule COVID-19 Test") or contact Campus Safety at (530) 242-7910 or Shasta College Health and Wellness at (530) 242-7580.
+- For Students & Employees: Self-administered at home test is available on site at the main campus, downtown Health Sciences campus and Tehama campus.
+If you are positive, need to retest on/after day 5, or symptomatic, please call Campus Safety at (530) 242-7910 (option 3) upon arrival at the Campus Safety parking lot and test will be brought out you.
 Testing is available at no cost to students and employees.

 Stay Home and Get Tested If You're Sick